Over the past ten years, burlesque dance has grown in popularity thanks to its originality and boldness.

 Everybody is welcome to participate in burlesque dance, regardless of size, shape, or gender.

 Burlesque is also a great way to practice self-love and appreciate your body and all that it is capable of.
-Men may also study burlesque, so it's not just ladies who can enjoy performing it.

 The main theme of burlesque is to embrace your body, regardless of how it looks.
 Consequently, loving your body will be a major focus of a burlesque lesson.